 The bottom line is: Just about anything that is on this site, on the web, on TV, on CD's, on DVD's, in books & in magazines is probably copyrighted by someone.

 Copyright can be a confusing territory for many people.
-In many cases the natural confusion over the sometimes varied circumstances surrounding copyright will lead people to rely on rumor or myth more often than the actual law which naturally confuses the matter even more.
+In many cases, the natural confusion over the sometimes varied circumstances surrounding copyright will lead people to rely on rumour or myth more often than the actual law which naturally confuses the matter even more.

 How do I get Copyright?